If you’re looking for a guide that walks you through how to start a podcast, you’re absolutely in the right place…

 Action Step: Purchase a domain name (opens in a new tab) for your podcast.

-I have some more tips on choosing a domain name here.
+I also have some more tips on choosing a domain name here if you want.

 You’ll find a number of “experts” claim that certain lengths are perfect for podcasts.
 The problem is that’s just BS.